-Even if you have achieved your target number on the scale, you may not be entirely satisfied with the appearance of your stomach.
-The abdominal region can be challenging to restore after pregnancy or weight fluctuations, leaving you with what seems to be a permanent pooch around the middle.
-A tummy tuck, also referred to as abdominoplasty, is a surgical procedure that sculpts and tones the midsection for a slimmer body contour.
-The surgery reduces protruding fat and excess skin to flatten the abdomen and create a sleeker look overall.
+A tummy tuck, also referred to as abdominoplasty, is a surgical procedure that corrects the midsection for a slimmer body contour.
+The surgery reduces protruding fat and excess skin to flatten the abdomen.
 It may also remove stretch marks from the lower part of the abdominal area, depending on the technique used.

 - Excess, loose skin around the middle due to pregnancy or significant weight loss

 - Isolated pockets of fat around the middle that will not respond to diet or exercise

 - Stretch marks across the lower portion of the abdomen; a common by-product of pregnancy or weight fluctuations

 A tummy tuck is usually recommended for patients who have achieved a stable weight and are in reasonably good health.
 Smokers should not undergo this surgery unless they are willing to stop smoking for six weeks before and six weeks after the operation.